 Good hero content is strong and capable of providing a lasting first impression on your audience.
 It can be bold, humorous, intriguing, inspiring, educational, or all of the above.
 For this reason, Hero content more than any other form of content needs to express your company values, and to do so clearly.
 It's important to come off authentic and to tell your brand's story.

 An example of this is this PSS LaneGard product video we created for them.
 This was a bigger production focused on launching and promoting this product.
-It was used in many places and some of the footage was even re-used (Or COPE if you’ve hung around us long enough to know that one) for other hub and help content.
+It was used in many places and some of the footage was even re-used for other hub and help content.